pyvec/naucse.python.cz/lessons/beginners-en/files/index.md

 ```

 We used this statement for testing before.
-It wrapped a block with an expected exception.
+It wraps a block with an expected exception.
 It checks if the correct exception has occurred
 after the block ends.
 In our case, the file is closed when the block ends
 no matter what has happened.
-The file is closed in all cases -
+The file is closed in all cases --
-when the `with` block ends with success,
+if the `with` block ends with success,
-or with an exception or jumping out of it.
+or with an exception, or if we're jumping out of it.

 The `with` statement is the best option for working with files
 in the majority of cases.